mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/CRS/CRS_Synchronization_IT/readme.txt

 @par Example Description

-This example describes how to configure Clock Recovery Service in IT mode through the STM32F0xx CRS LL API.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to configure the clock recovery service in IT mode through the STM32F0xx CRS LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 At the beginning of the main program the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 48 MHz.